5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Enabling_XCPM_on_Ivy_Bridge_CPUs/README.md

 ### 2. Generate `SSDT-XCPM` for Plugin Type `1`

-Next, we need to set the plugin type of SSDT-PM.aml to "1".
-To do this, we generate a new SSDT-PM with ssdtPRGen.
-Since it generates SSDTs without XCPM support by default, we have to modify the command line in terminal.
+Next, we generate a new SSDT containing the correct C-States and P-States but with plugin-type 1 enabled:

+- Open Terminal
+- Enter the following command to download the ssdtPRGen Script: `curl -o ~/ssdtPRGen.sh https://raw.githubusercontent.com/Piker-Alpha/ssdtPRGen.sh/Beta/ssdtPRGen.sh`
+- Make it executable: `chmod +x ~/ssdtPRGen.sh`
-Terminal command for ssdtPRGen: `sudo /Users/YOUR_USERNAME/ssdtPRGen.sh -x 1`
+- Run the script: `sudo ~/ssdtPRGen.sh -x 1`

-The finished ssdt.aml and ssdt.dsl are located in `/Users/YOUR_USERNAME/Library/ssdtPRGen`
+- The generated `SSDT.aml` will be located in `~/Library/ssdtPRGen`

-A look into the ssdt.aml file list a summary of all settings for the SSDT.
+The ssdt.aml file contains a summary of all the set parameters.
 If there is a "1" in the last line, everything is correct:

 > Debug = "machdep.xcpm.mode.....: 1"

-- Rename the newly generated `ssdt.aml` to `SSDT-XCPM.aml`
+- Rename `ssdt.aml` to `SSDT-XCPM.aml`
 - Copy it to `EFI/OC/ACPI`
-- Update your config.plist
+- Add the file to your config.plist in the `ACPI/Add` section
-- Disable `SSDT-PM.aml` or any equivalent thereof, if present.
+- Under `ACPI/Delete`, disable "Drop CpuPm" and "Drop Cpu0Ist"
 - Save and reboot
-- Enter in terminal: `sysctl machdep.xcpm.mode`

-If the output is `1`, the `X86PlatformPlugin` is active, otherwise it is not.
+Monitor the behavior of the CPU using Intel Power Gadget.
+If the CPU Power Management is working correctly, the CPU should step through the whole range of frequencies according to its specs – from the lowest (in idle) to its maximum (when running cpu-intense tasks).

 ## Big Sur and Monterey
 Since Big Sur and newer usually require a newer SMBIOS to boot, `ssdtPRGen` fails to generate SSDT-XCPM in this case, because it relies on Board-IDs containing data for Plugin-Type 0.
 As a workaround, you have 2 options: